A subprime auto loan is used to finance a purchase towards a vehicle. It’s offered to consumers with low credit scores

 We find this to be true with college students and first-time car buyers.
 People in this category might be perfectly capable of paying back the subprime car loan, but the lack of information about their ability to do so means they cannot get a loan.

-What Credit Score Is Needed to Buy a Car?
+What Credit Score Is Needed For Subprime Car Loan?

 His/her questionable credit history will be examined to decide whether it is habitual or situational.
 Subprime lenders look at more than just a credit score for the best subprime auto loan rates and approval.
 Subprime borrowers require special financing to repair their subprime credit scores.

 Lenders look closely at a person’s ability to pay back a subprime auto loan or special financing with steady paychecks from work history.